sushibagel/PoE-Mechanic-Watch/README.md

 -   Allows you to set a custom message that is displayed each time you enter a map.
 The idea for this came from a community member and will most likely be useful as a reminder to turn on buff such as Corrupting Fever or Blood Rage or to enable your "Reused at the end of this Flask’s effect" Flasks.
 This reminder is available as a permanent notification (that would need to be dismissed) or a temporary notification that would close once expired.
 To change how long the notification is shown for the temporary notification change the Quick Notification "Duration" setting in the "Notification Settings" panel.

 ## Installation:
-To run this script you ***MUST*** have AutoHotKey v1 installed. https://www.autohotkey.com/ Note: I do plan to eventually move this script to AutoHotKey v2, however, it would require a significant amount of work as I plan to do a complete rewrite along with the update so I don't currently have a timeline for it.
+To run this script you ***MUST*** have AutoHotKey v1 installed. https://www.autohotkey.com/ Note: I would like to eventually move this script to AutoHotKey v2, however, it would require a significant amount of work so I don't currently have a timeline for it.

 Download and unzip the program.
 Double-click ***"Launcher.ahk"*** to run the program.
 Please note, it must be run from within a folder containing all the assets and files that are contained in the zip.